Korean expression guide

 Koreans also use it to keep a conversation flowing, especially when they want to show active listening.

-Pronunciation
+Pronunciation and delivery

 In speech it often sounds like ma-ja-yo.